stripe/stripe-react-native/docs/apple-pay.md

 6. [Present the payment sheet](#step-6-present-the-payment-sheet)
 7. [Submit the payment to Stripe](#step-7-submit-the-payment-to-stripe)

-## Step 4: Set up marchantId in Stripe Provider
+## Step 4: Set up marchantId

-Next, you need to set up previously registered marchantId in `StripeProvider` component.
+Next, you need to set up previously registered marchantId in `StripeProvider` component or use `initialise` method alternatively.

 ```tsx
 <StripeProvider